fenok/react-router-typesafe-routes/README.md

 const [{ page }] = useTypedSearchParams(PAGINATION_FRAGMENT);
 ```

-The `compose` helper accepts either a set of type objects, or a route which type objects should be used, and returns a callable set of type objects, which can be called to add more types.
-We can compose any number of types.
-For params with the same name, the latest type in the chain has precedence.
+The `compose` helper accepts either a set of types (including hash values), or a route which types should be used, and returns a callable set of types, which can be called to add more types.
+We can compose any number of types, and they are merged in the same way as types in nested routes.

-> ❗ Types for path params will only be used if path pattern has corresponding dynamic segments.
+> ❗ Types for path params will only be used if the path pattern has the corresponding dynamic segments.

 ## API